einsteinpy/einsteinpy/README.rst

 * numba (optional), for accelerating the code
 * matplotlib, for geodesics plotting and visualisations.
 * SciPy, for solving ordinary differential equations.
+* SymPy (optional), for symbolic calculations related to GR.

 EinstienPy is usually tested on Linux, Windows and OS X on Python 3.5, 3.6 and 3.7 against latest NumPy.